TeodorKrastev/FinalExam/README.md

 4. Open the latest post.
 5. Like the post.
 6. Check if the pop-up confirmation has appeared.
+7. Verify that the like icon is changed.

 Test Four - Dislike one of my posts.
 1. Open homepage.